-Individual wood products may vary due to dye lot changes in the staining process.
-Garrison Collection cannot honor claims due to a lack of on-site product inspection/acceptance by the homeowner/purchaser.

-The homeowner/installer should perform a final inspection of the boxes to check on manufacturing and factory finish of the delivered product.
+- B. Individual wood products may vary due to dye lot changes in the staining process.
+Garrison Collection cannot honor claims resulting from a lack of on-site product inspection/acceptance by the homeowner/purchaser. - C. The homeowner/installer should perform a final inspection of all boxes delivered to the jobsite to ensure expected quality in manufacturing and factory finish.
 The installer must use reasonable selectivity and hold out or cut off pieces with defects, whatever the cause.
 Garrison Collection shall not accept responsibility for the installation of flooring with visible defects.
-The use of stain, filler, or putty stick for the correction of minor defects during installation should be accepted as normal procedure.

-Before installing Garrison Collection hardwood flooring, the installer and homeowner should verify that the jobsite and sub floor conditions meet all installation requirements as outlined here.
-Our Limited Warranty does not cover flooring failures resulting from poor jobsite and/or poor sub floor conditions.
+The use of stain, filler, or putty stick for the correction of minor defects during installation should be accepted as normal procedure. - D. Before installing Garrison Collection hardwood flooring, the installer and homeowner should verify that the jobsite and subfloor conditions meet all installation requirements as outlined here.
+Our Limited Warranty does not cover flooring failures resulting from poor jobsite and/or poor subfloor conditions.